andy-Chien/gqcnn/README.md

     colcon build
     ```

-4.make a workspace and clone gqcnn and autolab_core
+4.make a workspace and clone gqcnn and autolab_core.
     ```shell
     #open a new terminal
     mkdir <your gqcnn workspace>